Michaudsr/SEI-PROJECT-1/readme.md

-# PONG DYSTOPIA for SEI project 1 Introduction
+# PONG DYSTOPIA for SEI Project 1 Introduction
 I chose to do pong because I really wanted to dive into th emany aspects of canvas that it would take to complete this game.
 I love dystopian art, so I chose decided to make my theme post apocalyptic.
 I am exited to get my coding mojo going with this challenging project.

 # PONG DYSTOPIA - how to play